 - Temperature humidity controls should be PLC-based and fully atomized.
 An alarm system in out-of-specification condition shall be installed.

-- The material of construction of AHU should be easily cleanable and does not generate any type of contamination.
+- The material for the construction of AHU should be easily cleanable and not generate any type of contamination.

 - The design of AHU should be easily cleanable.

-- Before the system is utilized for the production area, it should be validated, and validation types (DQ, IQ, 0Q, PQ) with SOP should be documented.
+- Before the system is utilized for the production area, it should be validated, and validation, (DQ, IQ, OQ, PQ) with SOP should be documented.

-- SOP should be correctly written, followed, and displayed at proper places near AHU.
+- SOP should be correctly written, followed, and displayed near to AHU.

 - Periodical cleaning, preventive maintenance, and validation should be done, and records should be maintained.

-- AHU system for parenteral and other formulation should be designed by considering the proper pressure differentiate airflow pattern, from cleaner to dirtier.
-Air changes, heat load, occupancy.
+- AHU systems for parenteral and other formulations should be designed by considering the proper pressure to differentiate, airflow patterns from cleaner to dirtier, Air changes, heat load, and occupancy.

-- Fabrication quality of AHU and duct, pipelines should be good, no leakage, and Properly installed wherever required.
+- Fabrication quality of AHU and duct, pipelines should be good with no leakage, and Properly installed wherever required.

 - AHU system should give desired air quality.